2025-26 Academic Catalog

 History Major-Teaching

 The History-Teaching major requires a minimum of 120 total hours to graduate.
-This total includes UNIFI/General Education requirements, the Professional Education Requirements, and the following specified major requirements, plus electives to complete the minimum of 120 hours.
+This total includes UNIFI/General Education requirements, the Professional Experiences requirements, Educator Essentials requirements, and the following specified major requirements, to complete the minimum of 120 hours.

 This major leads to endorsements #158: 5-12 American History and #166: 5-12 World History.